 Editorial Ethics and Best Practices Code

-The Journal of Entrepreneurial Researchers (JER) adheres to the highest standards of ethical publishing, guided by internationally recognized frameworks including:
+The journal adheres to the highest standards of ethical publishing, guided by internationally recognized frameworks including:

 The following code outlines the responsibilities and best practices expected from all stakeholders involved in the publishing process.